Project

 object to:

-- Retrieve information about runs, models, and model versions within the project.
+- Retrieve information about runs within the project.

 - Store and retrieve metadata on a project level, such as information about datasets, links to documentation, and key project metrics.